bloq/eslint-config-bloq/README.md

 ## Release process

-After creating the a feature branch and committing the changes, add a commit to update the package version:
+After creating a feature branch and committing the changes, add a commit to update the package version:

 ```sh
 npm version $VERSION # Use major|minor|parch as needed